-Furthermore, the real-world traffic distributions have some patterns, which can be utilized for the RAP placement.
-For example, the streets in the Manhattan are mapped as a grid, meaning that all the vehicles have only four possible moving directions.
-This means that the overlaps among RAPs are more geometrically controllable.
+Furthermore, the real-world traffic distributions exhibit certain patterns, which can be utilized for the RAP placement.
+For example, the streets in Manhattan are mapped as a grid, meaning that all the vehicles have only four possible moving directions.
+This means that the RAP placement is more controllable.
 Another interesting observation is that multiple shortest paths exist, connecting a pair of locations in the Manhattan grid streets.
-These properties post unique challenges on optimizing the RAP placement.
+These properties pose several unique challenges regarding RAP placement optimization.